Cage the Elephant: Melophobia (2013–2015)

-Tell Me I'm Pretty (2015–17)
+Tell Me I'm Pretty (2015–2017)

 Cage the Elephant released their fourth album, Tell Me I'm Pretty, on December 18, 2015, with Dan Auerbach, a member of The Black Keys, as the producer.

 The band said they "just wanted to experiment with sounds.
 While you start experimenting with sound and you get out there a little bit, away from the norm, I think people will see that as psychedelic."
-This project reached farther than their usual work.
+This project reached farther than their usual work, with most of the songs off the album featuring a more vintage 1960s sound.
 The album's first single, "Mess Around", was first performed by the band on October 29, 2015.
 The band posted on Twitter stating that the song was inspired by the band Outkast and The Black Keys.
-The band then released their second single from the album, "Trouble."
+The band then released their second single from the album, "Trouble".
 To promote the album, "Too Late To Say Goodbye" was put out to the public before the band released the full album.
+Trouble and Mess Around would both peak at number 1 position on the alternative airplay charts.

 The woman pictured on the cover of the album is model Rachel Sykes.
 In an interview, lead singer Matt Shultz said "When I looked at her, she was immediately beautiful to the eye but also there was some sense that she'd lived some real life in a way that I could relate to..."
 He then continued to say that she looked as if she had been "touched" and he was delighted to see how she acted in real life, when she was not being photographed or on camera.
-The album earned the band's first Grammy Award.
+The album debuted at number 26 on the Billboard 200 and received positive reception from critics and fans alike.
+Andrew Harrison writing for Drowned in sound stated "Tell Me I'm Pretty sits very much in the same league as Melophobia – a confident, eclectic rock record with heaps of personality and charm.
+It smacks of a band who, having finally found their identity, are starting to explore new territory with remarkable confidence."